AndrewRober/EWMABiasCorrectionResearch/README.md

 Overall, understanding the effect of beta values on the EWMA curve's behavior and memory length allows practitioners to make informed decisions and select the appropriate beta value based on the specific requirements of their data analysis tasks.

-## Appendix: Relationship Between Beta Value and Gradient Descent
+## Appendix A: Relationship Between Beta Value and Gradient Descent

 In this appendix, we explore the relationship between the beta value in the Exponentially Weighted Moving Average (EWMA) and its connection to Gradient Descent.
 Understanding this relationship is crucial for leveraging the benefits of EWMA in the context of optimizing the learning process.